meliikaa/implementation-of-a-3-DOF-pick-and-place-robot/README.md

-# 3_dof_implementation_pick_and_place
+**3_dof_implementation_pick_and_place**

-the last project was done on a 6dof robot from kawasaki company.
-In this project the last 3 degree of freedome were eliminated, and the rest were redesigned in Solidwork software and were printed with PLA filament.~~
+This repository showcases the implementation of a 3-degree-of-freedom (3-DOF) pick and place robot.
+The project builds upon the previous work carried out on a 6-DOF robot developed by Kawasaki Company.
+For this project, the last three degrees of freedom were eliminated, and the remaining three were redesigned using SolidWorks software.
+The redesigned components were then 3D printed using PLA filament.

-The MG996R were used to provide enough torque to make the necessary orientation possible.~~ The links were also emptied out so the weight would not excced the limitaion.~~ The controller was done on arduino.~~
-The controller board of servo motors were taken out so we would be responsible for controlling.
-Therefore, the library in arduino was not used.~~
+To ensure sufficient torque for the required orientations, MG996R servo motors were employed in the robot's construction.
+Furthermore, the links were deliberately hollowed out to minimize the overall weight and comply with the imposed limitations.

+The control system for the robot was implemented using an Arduino microcontroller.
+Unlike the previous project, the controller board for the servo motors was removed, necessitating direct control.
+Consequently, the Arduino library was not utilized in this implementation.

+Please feel free to explore the code and design files provided in this repository.
+For any questions or inquiries, kindly reach out to the project contributors.